Balakrrissh/Paytm_Web_Sample_Kit_Salesforce/README.md

 # Paytm_Web_Sample_Kit_Salesforce
-Paytm Integration Development Kit using Salesforce
+Paytm Integration Development Kit using Salesforce (APEX)

 Use below method of Class Files to generate checksum and verify checksum.